mobile-dev-inc/maestro-docs/getting-started/installing-maestro/windows.md

     * Save your `~/.bashrc` file and exit.
     * Run `source ~/.bashrc` to reload the bashrc file.
-    * Now we will install basic android utilities using following commands:
+    * Now, we will install basic Android utilities using the following commands:
       * Run `sdkmanager --list` to check if everything is working fine.
       * Run `sdkmanager --install "platform-tools"` to install platform tools.
-    * Finally add following into your `~/.bashrc` file
+    * Finally, add the following into your `~/.bashrc` file
       * `export PATH=$PATH:$ANDROID_HOME/platform-tools/:$PATH`
       * Save your `~/.bashrc` file and exit.
       * Run `source ~/.bashrc` to reload the bashrc file.
-    * To check that everything went good, do following:
+    * To check that everything went well, do the following:
       * Close and relaunch terminal
       * Run `adb --version` and see that adb version is shown
-      * Since everything is installed fresh, your WSL 2 adb version should perfectly match with windows adb version that we noted down as part of pre-requisites.
+      * Since everything is installed fresh, your WSL 2 adb version should perfectly match with Windows ADB version that we noted down as part of the pre-requisites.

-**Please follow below steps to setup the ADB and make sure you are able to use android emulators with your WSL2 correctly**
+**Please follow the below steps to setup the ADB and make sure you are able to use Android emulators with your WSL2 correctly**

-* Fire up your android emulator on windows.
+* Fire up your Android emulator on Windows.
-* Once android emulator is up and running, open a POWERSHELL PROMPT.
+* Once the Android emulator is up and running, open a PowerShell prompt.
-*   Run this command in Powershell
+*   Run this command in PowerShell

     ```
     adb -a -P 5037 nodaemon server
     ```

-    * This will start the adb server in windows host.
+    * This will start the adb server in the Windows host.
-    * Note down the IPV4 address of your windows host PC/machine.
+    * Note down the IPV4 address of your Windows host PC/machine.

     **TROUBLESHOOTING:**

-    * Sometimes you may get `smartsockets..` error when you run `adb -a -P 5037 nodaemon server` command in powershell.
-In that case you can do following steps:
+    * Sometimes you may get `smartsockets..` error when you run `adb -a -P 5037 nodaemon server` command in PowerShell.
+In that case, you can do the following steps:
       * Open task manager and kill all `adb` related processes.
-      * If Android studio is open, close it and KEEP ONLY emulator running.
+      * If Android Studio is open, close it and **keep only** emulator running.
-      * If you see a message saying `emulator offline`, IGNORE IT.
+      * If you see a message saying `emulator offline`, **ignore it**.
-      * Sometimes, firewall stops your connection with host machine.
-For that add a firewall rule to allow the connection or check with your organization system admin if using company machine.
+      * Sometimes, the firewall stops your connection with the host machine.
+For that, add a firewall rule to allow the connection or check with your organization system admin if using a company machine.

-    \

-* **Note: Don't close the powershell terminal.!!**
+* **Note: Don't close the PowerShell terminal!**
 * **Now open your WSL2 terminal and run these commands.**
   * `adb kill-server`
   * `export ADB_SERVER_SOCKET=tcp:<WINDOWS_IPV4_ADDR>:5037`